Home

 The choice is yours but the most commonly used is the Windows Operating System.

-There is another operating system called Linux which is available as a free download.
+There are a few operating systems available which include Microsoft Windows and Linux.
+Linux is available as a free download.
 It is offered in a variety of distributions referred to as "distros".
-So, whenever you see the word "distro", it relates to the Linux Operating System.
-Some electronic equipment such as Linksys routers and TIVO use this as their operating system or firmware.
-Click on this link to learn about Linux.
+So, whenever you see the word "distro", it relates to the Linux OS.

 Click here to read "What is a Computer Operating System?"